pts/muxzcat/README.txt

 * It doesn't support dictionary sizes larger than 1610612736 bytes (~1.61 GB).
   (This is not a problem in practice, because even the ouput of `xz -9e' uses only 64 MiB dictionary size.)

-Limitations of muxzcatj11.jar:
+* muxzcat.java doesn't work with Avian 0.6 (OutOfMemoryError).

-* It needs JRE 1.1 (Java 1.1) released on 1997-02.
-(Also works with any more recent Java.)
+Limitations of Java-with-lib muxzcatj11.jar:

-* It doesn't work with avian-0.6 (it uses some classes not available there).
+* It doesn't work with Avian 0.6 (it uses some classes not available there).
 * It doesn't support decompressing .lzma streams.
 * Its memory usage is constant + 100 KiB + dictionary size, so it doesn't keep the entire uncompressed data in memory.